-The Multi Sphere Model (MSM) is a method to approximate the electrostatic interactions between conducting objects with generic geometries.
-A rigid spacecraft or space debris object is modeled by a collection of spheres with fixed sizes and relative positions, as shown in Figure 1.
+The Multi-Sphere Method (MSM) is a means to approximate the electrostatic interactions between conducting objects with generic geometries.
+A rigid spacecraft or space debris object is modeled by a collection of spheres with fixed sizes and relative positions, as shown in Fig. 1.
 Generally, an external sphere is used to resolve the forces and torques on the body so that an optimal solution of the model parameters can be determined.
 In this section, we assume that the optimal relative positions and sizes of the n spheres in the model has already been determined, for which the process is discussed in the following section.
 Once these parameters are known, the electrostatic dynamics of a modeled spacecraft can be predicted by replacing its geometry with the finite spheres, which are constrained to match the translation and rotation of the actual body.
 At this point the external sphere can also be replaced by another generic geometry represented by a MSM.
+Each object requires a specified origin, such as O for the spacecraft in Fig. 1.
+The system origin can be chosen anywhere.

-Figure 1.
-Conceptual depiction of Multi Sphere Method
+Fig. 1.
+Conceptual depiction of Multi-Sphere Method.

 While the absolute electrostatic voltage is assumed to be prescribed on a spacecraft, the Coulomb force between the spheres is dependent on the charge that each holds.
 The voltage $V_i$ on a given sphere is a result of both the charge on that sphere and the charges on its neighboring spheres.
 The relation is given in Eq.
-(1), where $R_i$ represents the radius of the sphere in question and $r{i,j} = r_j - r_j$ is the center-to-center distance to each neighbor.
-The constant $k_c = 8.99 \times 10^9$ Nm/C is Coulomb's constant, and $q_i$ stands for the charge on a given sphere.
+(1) (Smythe, 1968; Sliško and Brito-Orta, 1998), where $R_i$ represents the radius of the sphere in question and $\mathbf{r}{i,j} = \mathbf{r}j - \mathbf{r}j$ is the center-to-center distance to each neighbor.
+The constant $k_c = 8.99 \times 10^9 \text{ Nm}^2/\text{C}^2$ is Coulomb's constant, and $q_i$ stands for the charge on a given sphere.